mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 In addition to CMake, you need a copy of the FreeType library, version 2.12.1 is officially supported, although newer versions are normally backward compatible.
 You can find prebuilt dynamic Windows binaries [here](https://github.com/ubawurinna/freetype-windows-binaries).
 Create the directory `RmlUi/Dependencies/freetype`{:.path} if it does not exist, and copy the FreeType files here.
 Move the FreeType library file `RmlUi/Dependencies/freetype/release dll/win64/freetype.lib`{:.path} to the new location `RmlUi/Dependencies/lib/freetype.lib`{:.path}, and the include directory `RmlUi/Dependencies/freetype/include`{:.path} to the parent directory `RmlUi/Dependencies/include`{:.path}.

 Next, start up `cmake-gui` and browse here to your RmlUi source code.
 Choose to build the binaries under `RmlUi/Build`{:.path}.
 Click configure and select your Visual Studio version.
 Now there will be a few options appearing.
 See the CMake options in the section below for a description of some of them.
-If you'd like to take a look at the included samples, enable the `BUILD_SAMPLES` option.
+If you'd like to take a look at the included samples, enable the `RMLUI_SAMPLES` option.
 Finally, click `Generate`.
 If it was successful, your Visual Studio solution file should be located at `RmlUi/Build/RmlUi.sln`{:.path}.

 ![cmake-gui](../../assets/images/cmake-gui.png)

 If you use the dynamic binary version of FreeType, copy the `RmlUi/Dependencies/freetype/release dll/win64/freetype.dll`{:.path} file into a place where the RmlUi applications can see it, such as  `RmlUi/Build`{:.path}.
 By default, this will be the working directory when starting applications from Visual Studio.

 Open up the generated Visual Studio solution file.
-Now there should be several samples available in addition to the RmlCore and RmlDebugger projects.
+Now there should be several samples available in addition to the `rmlui_core` and `rmlui_debugger` projects.
 If you set the CMake option to build the samples, you can now right click on `invaders`, and click `Set as StartUp Project`.
 Finally, press `F5` to start building and open the invaders demo when done.
 Enjoy!

 ### Building on macOS and Linux